mdda/deep-learning-workshop/README.md

 *  http://2016.fossasia.org/

-This repo will include the source to build a VM to be used for the Workshop participants.
+This repo includes all scripts required to build the VirtualBox VM to be used by the Deep Learing Workshop participants.

 The VM itself includes :